geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/intel-arc-b580.md

 videos:
   - https://www.youtube.com/live/Q3bY0qHl8gw
 ---
 The Intel Arc B580 is Intel's second generation standalone graphics card, in the 'Battlemage' series.
-The Xe driver has improved a bit since the first generation 'Archimedes' cards, but is still a little rough.
+The Xe driver has improved a bit since the first generation 'Alchemist' cards, but is still a little rough.

 Physically, it requires a x16 PCIe socket.
 You will need to supply about 225W to the card directly through it's two 8-pin PCIe power plugs.